Tom Gallagher: Florida House of Representatives

 Gallagher began his political career when he was elected to the Florida House of Representatives in 1974.
 He ran in the 111th district and defeated the Democratic nominee, attorney Alan Rosenthal, by 51% to 49%.
-He was re-elected in 1980, defeating John F. Cosgrove by 62% to 38%.
+He was re-elected in 1980, defeating John Cosgrove by 62% to 37%.
 He briefly ran for Governor of Florida in 1982 but dropped out early on after realising that incumbent Democrat Bob Graham would be re-elected.
 He was, defeating U.S. Representative Louis A. Bafalis in a landslide by 65% to 35%.

 Gallagher was re-elected from the 117th district in 1982, defeating attorney Charlene Carres by 57% to 43%.
 His final race was in 1984, when he defeated real estate agent and former actor Seth Sklarey by 70% to 30%.
 In the House he served as Minority Whip from 1980 to 1982.
 In 1984, he proposed a 10-year freeze on state taxes and spending.
 He declined to run for re-election in 1986, deciding instead to enter the Republican primary for Governor.